 What is pneumococcal vaccination?

 Pneumococcal vaccination is a method of preventing a specific type of lung infection (pneumonia) that is caused by the pneumococcus (Streptococcus pneumoniae) bacterium.
 There are more than 80 different types of pneumococcus bacteria -- 23 of them covered by the vaccine.
 The vaccine is injected into the body to stimulate the normal immune system to produce antibodies that are directed against pneumococcus bacteria.

 Pneumococcal vaccination does not protect against pneumonia caused by microbes other than pneumococcus bacteria, nor does it protect against pneumococcal bacterial strains not included in the vaccine.
 It is reassuring to note that of the 80 different serotypes, the vast majority of infections are caused by the 23 serotypes contained in the vaccine.

 In children, especially under 2 years of age, a special conjugated vaccine has been developed to stimulate less developed immune systems.
-Originally only covering seven serotypes, the newer vaccine released in 2010 now covers 13 serotypes of pneumococcus (Prevnar 13).
+Originally only covering seven serotypes, the newer vaccine released in 2010 now covers 13 serotypes of the pneumococcus (Prevnar 13).